kyma-project/api-gateway/docs/user/ratelimit/configure-local-rate-limit.md

     curl -Lk https://${WORKLOAD_DOMAIN}/ip
     ```

-    If successful, you get the response:
+    If successful, you get a response with the request's origin IP address:
     ```
     {
        "origin": "127.0.0.1"